7.0 GA: New Features of Virtual DataPort¶

 There are several performance improvements in the process of inserting data into Hive, Impala, Presto and Spark.

-- The data files sent to these database use now the Parquet format.
+The data files sent to these databases use now the Parquet format.

 regexp Function: Better Error Message